-With the 2018 Academy Awards only a few weeks away, debates rage left and right about what constitutes great, important cinema in this day and age - and damn, it doesn't half get tiresome.
+With the Academy Awards only days away, debates rage left and right about what constitutes great, important cinema in this day and age - and damn, it doesn't half get tiresome.

 Okay, there's a lot to be said in favour of intelligent, sophisticated filmmaking, featuring fine actors at the top of their game, tackling complex themes.
 But does cinema of this nature always show us a good time?